Morgyn Neill: Stranraer

 In an effort to continue his development, Livingston allowed Neill on to move on loan to fellow Scottish League One side Stranraer for the remainder of the 2016–17 season.
 After returning from his loan spell Neill was released by Livingston in May 2017, subsequently signing a permanent contract with Stranraer where he went on to be a key player making 59 appearances in a season and a half.

 Stenhousemuir

 Neill left Stranraer in the summer of 2018, joining Scottish League One rivals Stenhousemuir in May 2018.

 Dumbarton

 Neill joined Dumbarton following Stenhousemuir's relegation in May 2019 playing every minute of the season as the Sons finished sixth in Scottish League One.
 He extended his deal with the Sons until the summer of 2021 in July 2020.
 Neill left the Sons in May 2021, turning down a new deal after the departure of manager Jim Duffy.

 Cove Rangers

-Neill signed for Cove Rangers on June 4, 2021 after his release from Dumbarton and scored his first goal for the club in a 1-0 win over Airdrieonians.
+Neill signed for Cove Rangers on 4 June 2021 after his release from Dumbarton and scored his first goal for the club in a 1-0 win over Airdrieonians.
+Neill would be later win the title that campaign with Cove Rangers, starting in a 1-0 victory over his former club Dumbarton.
+The next campaign the success would not continue for Morgyn and Cove, as they finished bottom of the Scottish Championship.

+Alloa Athletic

+On 16 June 2023, Neill joined Alloa Athletic.
+He left the club after two seasons in May 2025.

+Dumbarton

+Neill returned for a second spell with Dumbarton in June 2025.